pikapods/docs.pikapods.com/faq.md

 Our servers all run on standard UTC time zone.
 If you prefer to use a different time zone, you can often adjust it in the app itself or pass a new time zone via the `TZ` env var in your dashboard under *Pod Edit > Env Vars*.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a list of supported time zones.
 When supported, simply put any value from the *TZ Identifier* column as `TZ` env var.
 E.g. `EST`, `America/Detroit` or `Etc/GMT+5`.

+## Delete your Account

+If you are not using your *PikaPods* account to run any pods, there is no cost assosicated with it, so you could just let it sit until you need it again.
+Any credit you have, including free welcome credit, won't expire and will still be there.

+In case you still want to fully remove the account, use those steps:

+1. Remove all your pods first.
+2. Navigate to [Account > Profile > Remove Account](https://www.pikapods.com/account?tab=profile) to close the account.
+3. You will receive an email notification confirming the account closure.

+Please note that this can't be undone and to use *PikaPods* again you will need to sign up for a new account.

 ### Have any other questions?
 [Email Us!](mailto:hello@pikapods.com)
 {: .no_toc }